 Little-by-little, the flashlight beamed on the whole front of the creature — a little girl, might have been 10 to 12 years old, with gray, fiber-like eyes, bluish-green rotting skin, weak and limp arms and legs, and what seemed to be a malnourished body.
 She had he mark, too, like the stranger on her right upper arm.

 It walked slowly but unlike how proper humans do.
 She growls like a dog hunting for prey.
 She stumbles from left to right as she took steps forward.

 The man with the bat closed his eyes and exhaled deeply.

 As he opened his eyes, he walked towards the girl.
 He swings his bat on a ninety-degree angle, and with full force, bashed the top of the girl's skull.
 Blood and pieces of brain splattered across their position.

 "Daddy!"
 He heard again, a cry from a little girl.
-The girl with red hair walked towards the man, holding the locket with a happy picture of a man, a woman, and a little girl - the stranger and the girl inside the door he was blocking.
+The girl with red hair walked towards the man, holding the locket with a happy picture of a man, a woman, and a little girl — the girl inside the door he was blocking.
 The woman must've been the stranger's wife.

 "Jeff, we have to go back."
 The girl with the red hair said to Jeff staring blankly on the little girl's dead body.
 He stood up and then faced her.

-"Alright, Vee, call Henry and let's head back."
+"Alright, Vee, call Henry and let's go."